-- At the time of filing of nomination paper, the members contesting for Karachi Branch Council shall pay a fee of Rs.
-500. - Only those Members, whose annual subscription for 2022-2023 is paid by October 20, 2022 shall be eligible to contest or cast votes.
+At the time of filing of nomination paper, the members Contesting for

+- National Council shall pay a fee of Rs.
+1000 and Karachi Branch Council shall pay a fee of Rs.
+500 - Only those Members, whose annual subscription for 2023-2024 is paid by October 20, 2023 shall be eligible to contest or cast votes. - Only a fellow member can contest for National Council election while for Karachi Branch Council both fellow or associate member contest.